 This website is managed by the Accountability Section of the Hawaii Department of Education (HIDOE) Office of Strategy, Innovation and Performance's Assessment and Accountability Branch.
 The Accountability Section provides services that include:

-- Developing and implementing components related to school evaluation.
+- Developing and implementing initiative related to school accountability,

-- Conducting research and development work on educational indicators and analyses.
+- Conducting research and development work on educational indicators and analyses, and

-- Preparing evaluation reports of school performance and improvement efforts.
+- Preparing reports of school performance and improvement efforts.

-Reports published by SERS provide data, a quantifiable perspective on how schools are progressing.
+Reports published by the Accountability Section provide data and a quantifiable perspective on how schools are progressing.
 The reports keep the general public informed while providing school principals, DOE personnel and lawmakers with the information they need to help schools improve.

-The majority of reports produced by SERS are mandated by the State legislature.
+The majority of reports produced by the Accountability Section are mandated by the state legislature.
 Reports such as the School Status and Improvement Report (SSIR), School Quality Survey (SQS), and Trend Report provide data regarding the performance of schools on a variety of indicators.
-For example, the SSIR provides data on indicators such as school setting, school improvement goals, teacher and staffing levels, school facilities, student conduct, dropouts, and graduation/retention rates.
-In addition to the State legislatively mandated reports, SERS prepares individual school and overall state accountability reports required by the Federal No Child Left Behind (NCLB) Act.
-NCLB reports focus on a school's ability to demonstrate student proficiency in reading and math, as well as, student graduation/retention rates, and teacher qualifications.
-This Web site is an essential means for disseminating reports relating to accountability for State DOE schools.
+For example, the SSIR provides data on school setting, school improvement, teacher and staff, school facilities, student conduct, and graduation/retention rates.
+In addition to the reports mandated by the state legislature, the Accountability Section prepares individual school and overall state accountability reports required by the federal Elementary and Secondary Education Act (ESEA).
+ESEA is currently authorized as the Every Student Succeeds Act (ESSA).
+With the advent of ESSA, Hawaii's Strive HI school accountability system will focus on providing information about each school's progress on the Strategic Plan Student Success Indicators and ESSA-required indicators.

-For more information about SERS, please contact us.
+For more information about the Accountability Section, please contact us.